-Dreama-Destiny wants to double her client base in 2021.
+Dreama-Destiny wanted to (nearly) triple her client base.
 That’s a pretty aggressive goal!
 But since she’s a small business owner in a rural county, we decided to stick with 10% as a more affordable option.

-So, Dreama-Destiny can afford to spend up to $7,200 in a year to acquire 24 new clients and remain profitable.
-Keep in mind, this is the maximum.
-If we can bring on those new clients for less, that would be a fantastic bonus!
+Based on these numbers, we projected that Dreama-Destiny may need to spend up to $10,000 in a year to acquire 42 new clients while remaining profitable.
+Keep in mind, this was the maximum amount budgeted.
+The goal was to bring on those 42 new clients for less.

 Google Ads are my jam and usually make up the bulk of all my online marketing campaigns.
 They’re so so so awesome for local, service-based business owners but they’re just one tool in my marketing toolbox.